The Economic Research Institute publishes a report suggesting possible solutions to the challenge of the growing number of cars on our roads.

 The sum of six to ten million a year would take care of the road problems of Ireland over the next ten years.

-While he believes that the current road system is not ideal, he feels that it is almost adequate.
+While he says that the current road system is not ideal, he feels that it is almost adequate.

-According to Mr Reynolds the number of cars on the road is doubling every ten years, which is a similar rate of growth to most European countries.
-While this may lead to capacity problems in urban areas, he doesn't envisage any intense problems in rural areas.
+According to Dennis Reynolds the number of cars on the road is doubling every ten years, which is a similar rate of growth to most European countries.
+While this may lead to capacity problems in urban areas, he does not envisage any intense problems in rural areas.

 Are the Irish dangerous drivers?

-Mr Reynolds goes on to describe the Irish as individualistic and disorganised drivers by European standards and says that Ireland needs to see the introduction of a driving test in order to get a more standard pattern of driver behaviour.
+Dennis Reynolds describes the Irish as individualistic and disorganised drivers by European standards.
+Ireland needs to see the introduction of a driving test in order to get a more standard pattern of driver behaviour.